-Small business loans for women are most advantageous for female business owners who have had trouble accessing financing for the following reasons:
+Small business loans for women are most advantageous for women small business owners who have had trouble accessing financing for the following reasons:

 Little or Poor Credit History

 Historically, the credit system hasn’t favored women.
-Did you know that women couldn’t even apply for their own credit scores until 1974?
+Did you know that women couldn’t even apply for their own personal credit score until 1974?
 While we’ve come a long way since then, the system is still catching up.
-That’s why women’s credit scores tend to fall about 20 points below their male counterparts’ credit scores these days.
-Some banks require near-perfect credit scores for their loans, which ultimately hurts women in business.
+That’s why women’s credit scores tend to fall about 20 points below their male counterparts’ minimum credit scores these days.
+Some banks have near-perfect minimum credit score requirements for their loans, which ultimately hurts female entrepreneurs.

 Low Working Capital/No Collateral

 If your business is doing well, we will most likely overlook these disadvantages and give you the borrowing amount, rate, and terms that make the most sense for your business.
 Your cash flow and performance will also be the chief criteria for the product you receive, not how much business training or background you might have.

-In summary, small business loans for women work best for female business owners who suffer from conventional disadvantages but have thriving businesses.
+In summary, small business loans for women work best for small business owners who suffer from conventional disadvantages but have thriving businesses.

 What Are The Disadvantages of Small Business Loans For Women?

-We wish we could distribute the very best products for every hard-working business owner.
+We wish we could distribute the very best small business loans for every hard-working business owner.
 Unfortunately, this is not the way business financing works.
 The most advantageous products will always go to borrowers with excellent credit, strong cash flow, and several years in business.
-Until you can meet these criteria, your rates and payments may be on the higher side.
+Until you can meet these criteria, your interest rates and payments may be on the higher side.